THE AGREEMENTS

 RIDE THE ROUTE UNDER YOUR OWN STEAM

 Not seek or gain assistance from other riders, including drafting.
+It's ok to ride with others for periods of time, but don't make a habit of it.
 Take full responsibility for your own safety and well-being.
-If you need assistance, organise it yourself - you can't call up your mates to get you out of a jam.
-You need to have the means (tools, spares etc) and ability to solve your issues as they arise.
+If you need assistance, organise it yourself - you need to have the means (knowledge, tools, spares etc) and ability to solve your issues as they arise.
 If there is a medical situation riders are expected to help each other.
 If there is a question of safety, like river crossing or bad weather over a pass, team up for sure.

 FOLLOW THE COURSE

-Follow 100% of the course as defined by the gpx file.
+Follow 100% of the course as defined by the gpx file and the course notes.
 If you leave the course you must rejoin it where you left.
 Failure to follow the route for any advantageous distance (intentionally or unintentionally) will result in your tracker being marked as "off route" and a DNF.

 The course has been chosen to mitigate effects of adverse weather conditions where possible.
 Often there are huts in useful places to sit out storms or wait for river levels to drop.